 - Look backwards for at least three months to identify prior recurring and various other non-recurring meetings

-- Obtain Committee meeting schedules that CCO typically is expected to attend from the various committee organizers (e.g., Board, Risk, Divisions, etc.).
-The backwards and forwards review should aid in spotting these committees and identifying the organizers.
+- Obtain Committee meeting schedules that CCO typically is expected to attend from the various committee organisers (e.g., Board, Risk, Divisions, etc.).
+The backwards and forwards review should aid in spotting these committees and identifying the organisers.

-Once this information is organized by recurring and ad hoc requests, the CCO must make some hard decisions.
-As in most organizations, there are a lot of long meetings and everyone wants the most senior individuals attending.
+Once this information is organised by recurring and ad hoc requests, the CCO must make some hard decisions.
+As in most organisations, there are a lot of long meetings and everyone wants the most senior individuals attending.
 As the CCO, you must make hard decisions on what meetings you can truly attend.
 It goes back to the old-adage you can’t please everyone all the time.

 - Are there committees that you can be replaced by a delegate?
-Identify the best delegate and communicate with the delegate and the organizer to transfer that responsibility.
+Identify the best delegate and communicate with the delegate and the organiser to transfer that responsibility.

 Ad hoc/non-recurring meetings

 - Identify if there is a pattern.
 If these non-recurring meetings seem to land on your calendar every few months so they are becoming recurring but not planned.

 - Question if you need to be the participant?
 If so, you may need to contact the organiser and establish a more formal meeting cadence so that these meetings don’t continue to just pop-up on your schedule.

 - If you don’t need to be the participant, identify if there is a delegate that the organiser can work with or communicate with in your place.
 Connect the delegate to the organiser to work out those details.

 This is also the time to organise your internal meetings.
 They should be planned out for the year with standing dates and times.
 This not only helps you stay plugged in with your teams and direct reports, but also helps them be prepared to better engage with you.